lucywyman/blog/source/content/christmas-books.rst

 any of these titles for the feminist reader (woops, sorry, I misspelled 'everyone') in your life:

+* `Too Fat, Too Slutty, Too Loud`_ by Anne Helen Petersen.
+I expected this to be a ranty read about how women are oppressed, and instead got some of the best essays I've ever read.
+This book describes how women are scrutinized and judged by examining 9 famous women who are
+  too-something: too strong, too pregnant, too old, too shrill.
+A great read!
 * `Shrill`_ by Lindy West.
 So many 'aha' moments in this book.
   Lindy West names and confronts some uncomfortable truths in this book.
 You'll laugh, you'll cry, you'll become a better human.